Arugam Bay, Beach Sri Lanka

 Is Arugam Bay worth visiting?

-As you will see from this guide there are so many things to do in Arugam Bay, and it’s such a beautiful, untouched part of Sri Lanka so it is definitely worth visiting.
+Yes – 100%.
+There are many things to do in Arugam Bay, and it’s a beautiful, untouched part of Sri Lanka, so it’s definitely worth visiting.

 You might also enjoy…